drush-ops/drush/tests/README.md

 - Run only tests matching a regex: `composer functional -- --filter testUserRole`
 - Skip slow tests (usually those with network usage): `composer functional -- --exclude-group slow`
 - XML results: `composer functional -- --log-junit results.xml`
+- Ad-hoc testing with the SUT
+  - `UNISH_DIRTY=1 composer functional -- --filter testUserRole`
+  - `./drush @sut.dev status`

 About the Test Suites
 ---------
 - Unit tests operate on functions that take values and return results without creating side effects.
 No database connection is required to run these tests, and no Drupal site is set up.
 - Integration tests set up a test dependency injection container and operate by calling the Symfony Application APIs directly.
 A Drupal site called the System Under Test is set up and used for the tests.
-The SUT is set up only once, bootstrapped at the beginning of the test execution, and then is re-used for all tests.
-Integration tests therefore cannot be destructive.
+The SUT is set up and installed only once, and then is re-used for all tests.
+Integration tests therefore cannot make destructive changes to the SUT database.
+Also, Drupal is bootstrapped only once (always using the standard Drupal kernel, never the install or update kernel), and the Drush preflight runs only once.
+This means that all commands run at BOOTSTRAP_FULL, and it is not possible to test loading different Drush configuration files and so on.
+It is not possible to test backend mode or argument / option parsing.
+The shutdown and error handlers are not installed, so PHP deprecation warnings will be evidenced in the integration tests.
 - Functional tests operate by `exec`ing the Drush executable.
-All functional tests therefore run in a separate process.
+All functional tests therefore run in their own separate processes.
 The Drupal System Under Test is set up every time it is needed by any functional test.
 It is therefore okay if a functional test changes the state of the SUT.